MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementComplianceManagementPartner.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ANDROIDENROLLMENTASSIGNMENTS <IMicrosoftGraphComplianceManagementPartnerAssignment1\[]>: User groups which enroll Android devices through partner.
+ANDROIDENROLLMENTASSIGNMENTS <IMicrosoftGraphComplianceManagementPartnerAssignment1[]>: User groups which enroll Android devices through partner.
   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

-BODYPARAMETER `<IMicrosoftGraphComplianceManagementPartner>`: Compliance management partner for all platforms
+BODYPARAMETER <IMicrosoftGraphComplianceManagementPartner>: Compliance management partner for all platforms
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[AndroidEnrollmentAssignments <IMicrosoftGraphComplianceManagementPartnerAssignment1[]>]`: User groups which enroll Android devices through partner.
     - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.